 Pittosporum plants are very tolerant of pruning.
 Trimming Pittosporums helps shape them and keep them within a desirable size.
 They may be headed back for sizing or even severely cut back for rejuvenation.

 As a hedge, you won’t get a smooth appearance because you need to cut under the whorled leaves and they are staggered.
 However, pruning below the terminal leaf arrangement produces a natural, soft-looking hedge.

 Annual pruning as part of the care of Pittosporum may reduce the scented flowers.
 To encourage blooms, prune right after flowering.

 Remove the lower branches if you wish to have a small tree appearance.
 You can keep the plant in a small size for many years by consistently trimming Pittosporums.
-However, a better approach if you want a smaller plant is to purchase ‘MoJo’ a small plant that gets only 22 inches high or a dwarf variety like ‘Wheeler’s Dwarf’.
+However, a better approach if you want a smaller plant is to purchase ‘MoJo’ a small plant that gets only 22 inches (56 cm.) high, or a dwarf variety like ‘Wheeler’s Dwarf’.